StPetar/Java-Programming-1/README.md

-# S1-Prog
+# S1-Programming
-Semester 1 Java Programming Class
+Semester 1 Java Programming Class - Console calculator
 ## Using this implementation of a basic calculator, we can bypass the 32bit limit of the int in java and perform mathematical functions with endlessly big numbers without the need of external libraries.

 #### A limitation we had was to only use Strings and their properties.
 No conversion from String to int or similar was allowed.
 No external libraries, such as BigInteger, allowed